unknwon/gowalker/README.md

 - [atotto](https://github.com/atotto) Thanks for translating site user interface to Japanese.
 - Source files that contain code that is from [gddo](https://github.com/garyburd/gddo) is honored in specific.

-## Todo

-- Admin dashboard.
-- Update to Beego 1.0.
-- Change database to MySQL.
-- Function search.
-- Use AJAX to load function source code instead reader with documentation at once.

 ## License

 [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).